Brian Austin Green Shares Cryptic Message After Wife Megan Fox Is Seen With Machine Gun Kelly

 The article reported that Green’s social media post was shared just hours after the Jennifer’s Body actress was seen hanging out with the 30-year-old rapper.

-Green’s Instagram share garnered a lot of attention from his fans, even his former 90210 co-star Shannen Doherty liked his post.
+Green’s Instagram share garnered a lot of attention from his fans, and even his former 90210 co-star Shannen Doherty liked his post.
 Dozens of his followers took to the comments section to ask about his marriage or to offer him support.

 “Much respect for the thoughtful post.
 You are a class act,” said one person.

 TMZ shared multiple pictures of Fox and Kelly in his car after they allegedly grabbed coffee and food together.
 The outlet indicated that they appeared to be casual and friendly with one another.
-TMZ also reported that along with Green, Fox has also been seen in public without her wedding ring.
+TMZ also reported that, like Green, Fox has been seen in public without her wedding ring.

 E!
-News previously quoted a source reportedly close to the couple said the two are living apart amid the coronavirus pandemic but do not plan to file for divorce right now.
+News previously quoted a source reportedly close to the couple that said the two are living apart amid the coronavirus pandemic but do not plan to file for divorce right now.

 If Fox and Green do announce a formal split, it would hardly be the first time.
 In 2009, they called off their engagement, but then reconciled and got married a year later.
 Fox then filed for divorce in 2015.

 Shortly after, the actress stepped out with a baby bump, and their relationship appeared to get back on track.
-They have three children together, Bodhi, 4, Journey, 3, and Noah, 7.
+They have three children together — Bodhi, 4, Journey, 3, and Noah, 7.